project-n-samples/projectn-bolt-go-sample/README.md

 ### Usage

+The Sample AWS Lambda Function in Go illustrates the usage and various operations, via separate handlers, that can be performed using [Go SDK for Bolt](https://gitlab.com/projectn-oss/projectn-bolt-go).
-* The AWS Lambda function can be tested from the AWS Management Console by creating a test event and specifying its inputs in JSON format.
+The deployed AWS lambda function can be tested from the AWS Management Console by creating a test event and specifying its inputs in JSON format.

-#### BoltS3OpsHandler
+Please ensure that `Bolt` is deployed before testing the sample AWS lambda function.
+If you haven't deployed `Bolt`, follow the instructions given [here](https://xyz.projectn.co/installation-guide#estimate-savings) to deploy `Bolt`.

+#### Testing Bolt or S3 Operations

+`BoltS3OpsHandler` is the handler that enables the user to perform Bolt or S3 operations.
+It sends a Bucket or Object request to Bolt or S3 and returns an appropriate response based on the parameters passed in as input.

 * BoltS3OpsHandler is the handler that is invoked by AWS Lambda to process an incoming event.